naomlk/AidRequestsSystem/README.md

 ---
 ### 2 .
 Algorithm : FROM DSD to ERD

+1. Relation 1:N
-1. We first analyzed the foreign key references between the tables.
+  We first analyzed the foreign key references between the tables.

 When a table contains a foreign key that points to another table, we used this dependency to identify the relationship between the two entities.